openconfig/featureprofiles/feature/experimental/p4rt/otg_tests/traceroute_packetin_test/README.md

 Unless otherwise specified, all the tests below should use traffic with `dscp_encap_a_1` referenced int he VRF selection policy.

-### Test-1
+### TODO: Test-1

-Tests that traceroute with TTL=1 matched the VRF selection policy for encap.
+Tests that traceroute with TTL=1 for a packet that would match the VRF selection policy for encap has target_egress_port set based on the encap VRF.

 *   Send packets to DUT port-1 with outer packet header TTL=1.
 The outer v4 header has the destination addresses 138.0.11.8. verify that packets with TTL=1 are received by the client.